jcaillon/valet/docs/content/docs/035.new-libraries/_index.md

 url: /docs/new-libraries
 ---

-Once you have created an extension and opened its directory, you can start creating new libraries.
+Once you have [created an extension][newExtensionsLink] and moved to its directory, you can start creating new libraries.

 ## 📂 Library files location